Thursday, August 25, 2011

 Southwestern Chicken Skillet

-2 tsp. olive oil
+olive oil spray

-2 chicken breasts, cut into chunks
+1 lb. chicken breasts, cut into chunks

-1 cup uncooked white or brown rice (I used instant brown rice)
+1 cup uncooked instant brown rice

-1 (10 oz) can Rotel diced tomatoes with green chiles (I used Safeway's version, which is the same)
+1 (10 oz) can Rotel diced tomatoes with green chiles

 1 (8 oz) can tomato sauce